knock99/Assignment-1---Repo/README.md

 # Window Functions :window:
 ## Overview
- This is a bit of code from T SQL using two types of window functions that can come in handy in certain situations.
+ This is a bit of code from Transact SQL using two types of window functions that can come in handy in certain situations.
  First I used the ROW_NUMBER function to create a unique ID to filter on which is very useful for primary and foreign keys.
  The second function I used is the OVER() function to make a custom column of total sales to compare with individual.
+You may want total sales to see who youre top customers are.
 This was all done in a sub query which I then filtered out 10 records in the WHERE clause using the unique SalesKey ID that was created.
  ## Data :bar_chart:
  The data that I used for the this came from Microsofts sample data warehouse called AdventureworksDW2019.